Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Method

 \subsection{Calibration}

 The proposed controller and UR5 robot have identical DH parameters.
-However, the authors found that there is still an error because of the controller's low rigidity.
+However, the authors found that there is still an error because of deflection caused by gravity.
+Therefore, calibration is required to reduce the error.

 Motion capture is used for calibration.
-The accurate end-effector position and rotation are measured using the Optitrack motion capture device.
-The master controller is randomly moved by the human operator while it records the joint angle, and the motion capture device measures the exact position simultaneously, which is then played back in the robot.
+The accurate end effector position and rotation are measured using the Optitrack motion capture device.
+The master controller is moved randomly by the human operator while it records the joint angle, and the motion capture device measures the exact position simultaneously, which is then played back in the robot.
 A transformation from the motion-captured master position/rotation $M^{mocap}$ to the robot position/rotation $R^{mocap}$ transforms the position/rotation $M^{enc}$ calculated from the joint angle into the calibrated robot state $R^{enc}$.

-In this study, the position $p$ and orientation $o$ are separated, and the homogeneous transformation matrix $A_p$ and rotation matrix $A_o$ are calculated by learning the least-squares solution:
+The position $p$ and orientation $o$ are separated, and the homogeneous transformation matrix $A_p$ and rotation matrix $A_o$ are calculated by learning the least-squares solution:

 Therefore, the calibration of robot state $R^{enc}$ is calculated using the following equations:

 and the calibrated robot state $R^{enc}$ is used for neural network model training.